 The West Bay Beach snorkeling is located southwest of the airport off West Bay town.
 To reach the snorkeling in the West Bay area from the airport near Coxen Hole, turn left out of the airport towards Coxen Hole.
 At the first intersection with Petro Sun Gas Station, turn left to Coxen Hole.
 Continue straight to next intersection with Sarita Ice Cream Shop on corner, veer right to Gravel Bay / Flowers Bay.
 Continue straight through Gravel Bay to next intersection, turn right toward West Bay / West End.
 Continue straight to next intersection, turn left towards West Bay.
 The center of the West Bay area is near the West Bay Mall.
 There is parking just west of the West Bay Mall towards the shore, and also across the street from the Infinity Bay Resort.

-Overall, West Bay Beach is the 2nd most popular snorkel dive spot of all 16 snorkeling dives in Roatan.
+Overall, West Bay Beach is the 1st most popular snorkel dive spot of all 17 snorkeling dives in Roatan.
+Several of the better snorkeling spots are nearby West Bay Beach including Herbies Place, Tabyanna Beach and Jumping Jack / Las Rocas.